shargyle/stat386-projects/_posts/2022-09-21-Pull-Data-from-API-into-MySQL-Database-with-Python.md

 The requests and json packages enable the user to import data from an API.
 All you need is a url to specify the source and any parameters needed to describe the desired data. (polygon.io provides this url, just copy-paste.
 You'll need a personal API key as well.)

-The following code pulls data from the API and stores it in a pandas dataframe called 'df':
+The following code pulls data from the API and stores it in a pandas dataframe called `df`:
 ```
 security = 'BTCUSD'
 url = 'https://api.polygon.io/v2/aggs/ticker/X:' + security + '/range/1/minute/2022-09-27/2022-09-27?adjusted=true&sort=asc&limit=1500&apiKey=' + api_key